vojtasvoboda/oc-proeventspreview-plugin/README.md

 At `Backend > Settings > Misc > ProEvents Calendar` you can find calendar settings.

-## Your own calendar
+## Add your own calendar

-For add new calendar, copy file `/plugins/vojtasvoboda/proeventspreview/config/config.php` to `/config/vojtasvoboda/proeventspreview/config.php` and add new calendar section by coping any other calendar.
+For adding new calendar, copy file `/plugins/vojtasvoboda/proeventspreview/config/config.php` to `/config/vojtasvoboda/proeventspreview/config.php` and add new calendar section by coping any other section.

 For example I took second calendar and made a copy to: